What is Vertebroplasty?

-Vertebroplasty takes about an hour, and patients can resume normal activity within a few days.
-Your spine surgeon will give you specific information related to your particular condition and lifestyle goals, as well as a detailed description of the surgery and instructions on how to make the best recovery.
+Vertebroplasty takes about an hour, and patients can usually resume normal activity within a few days.
+Relief from the pain is usually noticed within hours of the procedure.
+Your spine surgeon will give you specific information related to your condition and lifestyle goals, as well as a detailed description of the surgery and instructions on how to make the best recovery.

 Artificial Disc Replacement